About the J-1 Visa Waiver

 Wisconsin does not maintain a list of vacancies specifically for J-1 visa physicians or provide a placement service.
 Many physicians search through private recruiters or employment ads.
 Internet sites that might be helpful include:

-- The Federal National Health Service Corps Job Opportunities list (vacancy list used primarily for federal loan repayment for U.S. Physicians practicing in HPSAs)
+- Federal National Health Service Corps Job Opportunities list (vacancy list used primarily for federal loan repayment for U.S. physicians practicing in HPSAs)

-- The National Rural Recruitment and Retention Network (a membership-based private non-profit placement service)
+- National Rural Recruitment and Retention Network (a membership-based private non-profit placement service)

-Click on "Application Information" for more detailed information and to view and print a copy of the Wisconsin Guidelines for State-30 Recommendations for J-1 Visa Waivers from this web site.
-Application instructions can also be requested by mail by contacting:
+Click on "Application Information" for more detailed information and to view and print a copy of the Wisconsin Guidelines for State-30 Recommendations for J-1 Visa Waivers from this website.
+Application instructions can also be requested by mail by using the contact information below, or by calling the Primary Care Program at 608-267-1440.

 Primary Care Office